The Nevada Hall of Fame, an online venue, was launched in January to honor persons who have gained fame in the state “or deserved to”.

-The virtual Hall was established earlier this year by author David Toll of Gold Hill.
+The virtual Hall was established by author David Toll of Gold Hill.
 He says his purpose in creating the Hall is to educate the world about the exceptional Nevadans who have contributed to our history in important ways even if they didn’t always make it to the history books.
 “They come in all sizes, shapes, colors, origins and attitudes,” Toll says.
 “In that way they reflect the population as a whole, but these individuals stood out from the crowd by virtue of their accomplishments.”

 “When it first occurred to me that Nevada has no Hall of Fame, I envisioned a big sign on the outside of a large empty building,” Toll says.

 “But,” he adds, “I have since refined that conception to include virtual exhibits on individuals who have achieved fame here, or at least deserved to.
 They needn’t have lived here all their lives or even spent much time here at all, only that they deserved to be famous and had a strong Nevada connection.”

 The Hall opened quietly January 1 with six members: five men and one woman.
 Two were athletes, World Series pitcher Bill “Wheezer” Dell and Olympic tennis champion Marion Jones; artist ‘Doc’ Sherman; journalist W.J.
 Forbes; prophet Wovoka; and whorehouse tycoon Joe Conforte.